azinchen/nordvpn-ipsec/README.md

 Once it's up other containers can be started using it's network connection:

-    sudo docker run -it --net=container:vpn -d some/docker-container
+    docker run -it --net=container:vpn -d some/docker-container

 ## Local Network access to services connecting to the internet through the VPN.

-If the containers using the vpn network is exposing ports you need to include the `-p` parameter to the NordVpn container, like so:
+The environmenta variable NETWORK must be your local network that you would connect to the server running the docker containers on.
+Running the following on your docker host should give you the correct network: `ip route | awk '!/ (docker0|br-)/ && /src/ {print $1}'`

     docker run -ti --cap-add=NET_ADMIN --device /dev/net/tun --name vpn \
-                -p 8080:80 \
+                -p 8080:80 -e NETWORK=192.168.1.0/24 \
                 -e USER=user@email.com -e PASS=password -d bubuntux/nordvpn

-Now just create the second container _without_ the `-p` parameter, only inlcude the `--net=container:vpn`
+Now just create the second container _without_ the `-p` parameter, only inlcude the `--net=container:vpn`, the port should be declare in the vpn container.

-    sudo docker run -ti --rm --net=container:vpn -d bubundut/riot-web
+    docker run -ti --rm --net=container:vpn -d bubuntux/riot-web

-now the service provided by the second container would be available from the host machine (http://localhost:8080 in this case).
+now the service provided by the second container would be available from the host machine (http://localhost:8080) or anywhere inside the local network (http://192.168.1.xxx:8080).

 ## Local Network access to services connecting to the internet through the VPN using a Web proxy.

-    sudo docker run -it --name web -p 80:80 -p 443:443 \
+    docker run -it --name web -p 80:80 -p 443:443 \
                 --link vpn:<service_name> -d dperson/nginx \
                 -w "http://<service_name>:<PORT>/<URI>;/<PATH>"